baseweight/BaseweightSnap/README.md

 ## Features

-- Real-time object detection and weight estimation using ONNX Runtime
+- Real-time object detection and weight estimation using llama.cpp and libmtmd
 - Camera integration using CameraX
 - Native C++ processing for optimal performance
 - Support for arm64-v8a